APPLIES TO RELEASE 19073n. Column titles may be slightly different for older releases

 - Check the box "Automatically Open File"

-- Select to Update Records AND also ensure the 'Add New Data as New Records' is checked.
+- Select to Update Records AND also ensure the 'Add New Data as New Records' is checked if you're adding new line items

-- Changes are usually detected but in the window that shows which source field (your spreadsheet) is mapped to the target field (in CP6 ), you may see the field not showing it will be updated.
-Click on the MAPPING for that field to chose 'Import this field' (Not all fields [columns] need to be updated because changes have not been made.)
+- There may be field not showing they will be updated and you HAVE made changes or additions to: Click on the MAPPING for that field to chose 'Import this field' (Not all fields [columns] need to be imported if changes have not been made.)

 - The data will appear in the Interim Table for you to review for errors prior to actual import.
 This screen will scroll to allow you to see all columns